 How do I cancel my visit if I can no longer make it?

-Please only book if you are confident you will be able to visit.
 Let us know as soon as possible, if you can no longer visit, by emailing [email protected] or calling 01908 272673.

 Carers or companions of disabled visitors access the site free of charge.
 As a carer, when you book, please select the ‘Access companion’ option from the ticket types available (a free option) and ensure you are booked into the same timed entry slot as the person for whom you are caring, and arrive together at Admissions.
 Please take a look at our Admission prices page for further details of all ticket types.

 How many people does a family ticket cover?

 We offer two family tickets; a ticket that covers one adult and two children (aged 12-17), and a ticket that covers two adults and two children (aged 12-17).
 Under 12s visit for free (must be accompanied by an adult).
 Please select the appropriate family ticket type on our bookings page.

 I have a voucher from a third party.
 Can I still book a visit?